 These certificate programs prepare nurses with master’s degrees to become nurse practitioners.
-Students may focus on either acute or primary care in pediatrics or adult-gerontology.
+Students may focus on either acute or primary care in adult-gerontology, primary care in pediatrics, or psychiatric-mental health.
 Each certificate requires 18-39 credits — including both didactic and clinical courses.
 Graduates of this program may apply for certification as advanced nurse practitioners with the appropriate certifying bodies.

 *The baccalaureate degree program in nursing/master's degree program in nursing/Doctor of Nursing Practice program and post-graduate APRN certificate programs at Seton Hall University are accredited by the Commission on Collegiate Nursing Education, 655 K Street, NW, Suite 750, Washington, DC 20001, 202-887-6791.